ebi-ait/ingest-client/README.md

 ### Running the Tests

-To run all the tests, use `nose` package:
+To run all the tests, use `unittest` package:

-    nosetests
+    python -m unittest

 ### Developing Code in Editable Mode